charliegerard/leap_sphero/README.md

-#Experiment using the Leap Motion to control the robotic Sphero ball.
+#Control the Sphero with the Leap Motion.

 ####To run this app, follow these steps: